resbaz/nectar-cloud-lessons/Promotion/Talk/Intro_to_the_cloud.md

 I phoned my company’s hardware and networking guru to talk it through.

 "Don't worry about Amazon - I've got a big server lying spare" he said.
-“I'll set up some virtual servers for your team on it.
-How many do you want?”
+"I'll set up some virtual servers for your team on it.
+How many do you want?"

 30 minutes and $10 later we had all the hardware and software we needed and by the end of the day we were already committing code and accepting defect reports.